go94022/uploadr.py/README.rst

 Additional Requirement
 ----------------------
-this fork requires you to have Python Image Library (PIL) installed in your Python environment refer to http://www.pythonware.com/products/pil for installation
+this fork implements image resize feature before uploading to Flickr.
+This requires you to have Python Image Library (PIL) installed in your Python environment refer to http://www.pythonware.com/products/pil for installation

 tested on Python 2.7, this module is still functioning properly